shrivastavaditya/minor/README.md

   - Train and integrate the retrieval-based chatbot with disease information.
 - **Enhanced Disease Models:**
   - Refine and optimize disease identification models.
-  - Expand disease detection to more crop varieties.

 #### Tasks:
 - Integrate OpenAI API for chatbot capabilities.
 - Fine-tune disease identification models for accuracy improvements.
 - Collect and preprocess data for additional crop disease models.

-###  Phase 3: Optimization and Future Development (Ongoing)

-####  Milestones:
-- **Optimization:**
-  - Continuously optimize models for improved accuracy and efficiency.
-  - Implement user feedback mechanisms for continual improvement.
-- **AI Advancements:**
-  - Explore advanced AI techniques for personalized farmer interactions.
-  - Integrate sustainable farming practices and environmental guidance.

-#### Tasks:
-- Implement performance monitoring for models and application.
-- Engage in user testing and gather feedback for iterative improvements.
-- Research and integrate advanced AI capabilities for the chatbot.

 ### Conclusion: